rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ### Resetting a Configured Subscription {#reset}

-Configured subscriptions are generally expected to self-monitor and automatically reconnect to the receivers if they experience network or transport issues.
+Configured subscriptions are generally expected to self-monitor and automatically reconnect to the receiver if they experience network or transport issues.
 However, the data model also defines explicit YANG *actions* to either: (i) reset a single subscription, or (ii) reset all subscriptions and the transports(s) associated with a specific configured receiver instance.

 These reset actions primarily act at the subscription application layer, but may be useful if a receiver or collector determines that a configured subscription is not behaving correctly, and wishes to force a reset of the subscription without modifying the configuration associated with the subscription or forcing a configuration change on the publisher device.